rkoshak/sensorReporter/README.md

 The GPIO sensor pins will report "OPEN" for active pins and "CLOSED" for inactive pins.
 The Bluetooth scanner will report "ON" when the device is present and "OFF" when it is not.
+Dash will report "Pressed" when it detects the button press.

-Upon receipt of any message on the incoming topic, the script will publish the current state of all configured sensors on their respective topics immediately.
+Upon receipt of any message on the incoming topic, the script will publish the current state of all configured polling sensors (sensors with a polling period
+> 0) on their respective topics immediately.

-The script is configured to respond properly to term signals (e.g. <ctrl>-c) so it behaves nicely when run as a service.
+The script is configured to respond properly to term signals (e.g. <ctrl>-c) so it behaves nicely when run as a service (currently broken when using Dash).

 # Bluetooth Specifics
 To discover the address of your Bluetooth device (e.g. a phone), put it in